EUwarn: Issuing Warnings (multi-hazard technology)

-Through the use of international standards (e.g. CAP - common alerting protocol) and a secure editorial and administration platform, control centers and security centers as well as external information systems (e.g. for severe weather, floods, earthquakes, "predictive policing") can be connected to the system – so-called "multi-hazard".
+Through the use of international standards (for example, CAP (common alerting protocol)) and a secure editorial and administration platform, control centers and security centers as well as external information systems (for example, for severe weather, floods, earthquakes, "predictive policing") can be connected to the system – so-called "multi-hazard".

 Warnings and warning channels can be created and sent via the editorial and administration platform, and comprehensive administrative actions can be carried out (language selection, event and area configurations, etc.).

 Multilingualism

-EUwarn is multi-language capable, i.e. depending on the system settings of the smartphone, the app displays warnings in the respective language or – as default – in English.
+EUwarn is multi-language capable, such as depending on the system settings of the smartphone, the app displays warnings in the respective language or – as default – in English.
 Templates for different languages can be prepared and, if necessary, automatically activated.

 Technology

 Developed by of the Fraunhofer Society, EUwarn is subject to constant further development in exchange with authorities, security organizations and industry.
 In doing so, the principles of "privacy by design" and "privacy by default" as well as the requirements of the General Data Protection Regulation (GDPR) are followed consistently.

 The EUwarn system, like the Katwarn system, is based on a microservice infrastructure.
 This exists decentralized on several servers and thus allows for a fast and reliable distribution of warnings.

 Warnings are primarily distributed via the smartphone-app, but email and SMS can be used as additional warning channels.